Most U.S. Citizens Oppose Sanctuary Cities, Poll Reveals

 — Jared Mathisen (@pokerpro23) February 21, 2017

-The poll had several other questions too – including one that asked people about the construction of the border wall.
+The poll had several other questions too, including one that asked people about the construction of the border wall.
 More than 52 percent of the respondents said they support Trump’s decision to build the wall and increase the number of immigration officers by 10,000.
 Another Trump decision that seemed popular among the respondents was his decision to increase the border patrol.
-More than 75 percent of the poll respondents said they were with the President on this.
+More than 75 percent of the poll respondents said they were with the president on this.

-Respondents were, however, divided over President Trump’s most controversial decision as yet – the travel ban that he imposed on immigrants from seven Muslim-majority countries: Iran, Iraq, Syria, Yemen, Sudan, Libya, and Somalia.
-While a larger percentage (53 percent) supported this decision – which was shot down by a court order, most others were not in support of this much talked about “Muslim- Ban.”
+Respondents were, however, divided over President Trump’s most controversial decision as yet — the travel ban that he imposed on immigrants from seven Muslim-majority countries: Iran, Iraq, Syria, Yemen, Sudan, Libya, and Somalia.
+While a larger percentage (53 percent) supported this decision, which was shot down by a court order, most others were not in support of this much talked about “Muslim ban.”
 In fact, 38 percent of the respondents believed that the court’s’ decision to quash the executive order could put the nation at risk.
 The Trump administration is expected to come with a revised version of this order later this week.
 This was confirmed by Kelly as well who said the administration would roll out a “tighter, more streamlined version” of the executive order soon.
-In this order, people who from these countries who have already been granted a visa would be allowed in.
+In this order, people from these countries who have already been granted a visa would be allowed in.
 Green card holders and people with dual citizenships would also be allowed in.

-The respondents were also deeply divided over the ongoing refugee crisis in the middle-east.
+The respondents were also deeply divided over the ongoing refugee crisis in the Middle East.
 More than 47 percent of the respondents still believe that allowing refugees into the U.S. isn’t a great idea and that their entry would only have a negative impact.
 Only 33 percent believe that the refugees should be allowed in.

 “Americans support both comprehensive immigration reform and stronger vetting and reduced refugees — they want a mix of compassion, strong borders.
 They see ISIS as the greatest threat to the country and that is spurring concerns about refugee migration,” Penn said.

-What do you think about these poll results – especially the bit that deals with sanctuary cities?
+What do you think about these poll results, especially the bit that deals with sanctuary cities?

-[Featured Image By Gregory Bull/AP Images]
+[Featured Image by Gregory Bull/AP Images]